 The staff at DuPagePads help clients become self-sufficient and find them a home.
 Case managers teach clients to believe in themselves through learned skills.
 DuPagePads help each individual know they are valued – even when they think they are not.
 More than simply a providing a pad and a meal – but a chance at self-sufficiency and pride in supporting themselves.

-12U A1 team will be helping out on Monday, Dec 17th (provide lunch items, make beds, set tables and pack lunches) 5:15pm-6:45pm.
-This PADS site is Trinity Episcopal Church at 130 N West St. Wheaton, IL 60187.
+12U A1 team helped out (provide lunch items, make beds, set tables and pack lunches) This PADS site is Trinity Episcopal Church at 130 N West St. Wheaton, IL 60187.